mcc-us/bookkeeping/_posts/2024-02-13-qbo-dashboard-guide.md

 1. Create Sales Receipt:
    - On the left panel, select “+ New”>Customers>Sales Receipt

+## Section 4: Suppliers / Vendors

+1. Create a Supplier:
+   - On the left panel, select Expenses>Suppliers

+1. Create a Bill From A Vendor:
+   - On the left panel, select “+ New”>Bill

+1. Record a Payment To A Supplier:
+   - On the left panel, select “+ New”>Pay bills

+1. See the Gear Icon on top-right gives additional settings

+1. Create Product Lines & Services Lines to sell:
+    - On the left panel, select Sales>Product and Services>New (top-right-green button) Allows you to set up $/hr.

 1. How to Input A Bill From A Supplier:
    - On the left panel, select “+ New”>Vendors>Bill, set the bill number from the invoice, choose the category of the expense,